“Change begins when we learn to ‘own’ our emotional brains.”

 We are living in a very complex time where trauma of all kinds, including local and global acts of violence, is prevalent.
 We also have a growing body of knowledge and clinical evidence on the best ways to address and treat trauma.
 However, this is not without controversy.
 For example, in the academic world, there is an ongoing heated debate about whether trigger warnings (a heads up that specific materials reviewed for the class will contain potentially retraumatizing, or “triggering,” content) are appropriate for students—or if they create problems of overly censoring teachers and overprotecting students.

-When asked about why trauma training isn’t more widespread for educators and healthcare practitioners, and why there is such a high degree of controversy with trigger warnings, Ms. Leung states: “I think part of this ambivalence and controversy is the unconscious unwillingness to face our own suffering and privilege.
+When asked about why trauma training isn’t more widespread for educators and healthcare practitioners, and why there is such a high degree of controversy with trigger warnings, Ms. Hardy states: “I think part of this ambivalence and controversy is the unconscious unwillingness to face our own suffering and privilege.
 To understand trauma, we have to understand our own trauma.
 We haven’t prioritized safe, human connection in our society, and therefore, practically everyone has relational trauma.
 Instead, we have prioritized money and power.
 Because of all this, my work in trauma has become increasingly political.
 I’m looking at both individual and collective suffering, and the ways that society helps or hinders trauma recovery and the creation of safety.”

 How to Integrate Polyvagal Theory Into Everyday Life

 How might awareness of polyvagal theory and nervous system responses help in everyday life, whether you want to feel better all around, or if you’re dealing with stress or trauma?
-Ms. Leung recommends the following steps:
+Ms. Hardy recommends the following steps:

 - Since trauma can take people out of their bodies, find ways to safely return to the body.
 One way to do this is to get curious about sensations of joy, which can bring us back into the body